One Day Trip to Bath from London Bath Abbey with Roman statue

 Secure your Sally Lunn Bun at Sally Lunn’s Historic Eating House.
 The building is one of the oldest houses in Bath, and feels like you’ve stepped into your favorite eccentric aunt’s home.
 Pop down to the basement while you’re here to see the old bakery and learn a bit about how the buns are baked.

 Bath buns are served at several spots, including at the Georgian Pump Room.
-For a more casual experience, head to The Bath Bun Tea Shoppe.
+For a more casual experience, head to The Bath Bun Teashoppe.
 This traditional tea shop serves up tea and coffee with cakes, scones, and of course Bath Buns.

 The Circus